tannerdsilva/TToolkit/README.md

 `TTimer` allows for precise control of code execution in relation to time. `TTimer` can be (optionally) recurring, delayed, and anchored to precise moments in system time.

-## InteractiveProcess

-`InteractiveProcess` was born from a need for interface with external processes with complete asyncronicity and thread safety.
-Furthermore, `InteractiveProcess` was built with an uncompromising desire for performance.

-Foundation framework offers classes that theoretically deliver this functionality, however, in practice, these classes do not hold together well under intense enterprise-level workloads.
-From this unfortunate discovery came the need to reimplement Foundation frameworks `Process`, `Pipe` and `FileHandle` classes from scratch to achieve a more robust shell/process framework.

-When comparing TToolkits `InteractiveProcess` with Foundation's `Process` class, the performance improvements of `InteractiveProcess` speak for themselves.

-- `Process` class will leak memory as many class instances are created. `InteractiveProcess` instances need an order of magnitude less memory, and do not leak their contents after use.

-- `InteractiveProcess` is completely thread safe. `Process` is not completely thread safe.
-It will fail (roughly 15% of the time) via illegal instruction when multiple instances are running at the same time.

-- `InteractiveProcess` can initialize and launch a process over 10x faster than Foundation's `Process` class.
-Similar performance improvements are seen in reading data from the `stdin`, `stdout`, and `stderr` streams.

 ## Data Manipulation
 ### High Performance Line Parsing